CategoricalData/hydra/README.md

 Along with the rest of Hydra's generated code, the test suite will be used as a seed for future implementations in additional languages, such as
 [Python](https://github.com/CategoricalData/hydra/issues/66)
 and [Go](https://github.com/CategoricalData/hydra/issues/65).

+If you would like to contribute to Hydra, please see the [Hydra developer documentation](https://github.com/CategoricalData/hydra/wiki/Hydra-developers).